sashanksilwal/summer23-homework/solved-homework/2--Paths-and-Identifications/2-1--Paths.lagda.md

   retract : (f : A → B) → (g : B → A) → Type ℓ
   retract f g = ∀ a → g (f a) ≡ a

--- This defines a record type
--- Record types are like pair types, but more than two components.
--- All we need to know about this is that to build an Iso, we use -- iso f g s r record Iso {ℓ ℓ'} (A : Type ℓ) (B : Type ℓ') : Type (ℓ-max ℓ ℓ') where no-eta-equality constructor iso
+record Iso {ℓ ℓ'} (A : Type ℓ) (B : Type ℓ') : Type (ℓ-max ℓ ℓ') where no-eta-equality constructor iso